 My published academic work can be seen here: https://vanderbilt.academia.edu/Mar....
 My review of Gary Alan Fine's "Players and Pawns" is here: https://www.journals.uchicago.edu/d....

-My avatar comes from a cartoon of mine drawn by a friend in Baton Rouge.
-My username, besides the famous pasta, is my cat's name, inspired by this cartoon: http://www.condenaststore.com/-sp/F....
+My avatar comes from a cartoon of mine drawn by a friend.
+My username, besides the pasta, is my senior cat's name (born in 2001, still kickin'), inspired by this cartoon: http://www.condenaststore.com/-sp/F....